 ODDITIES AND RARITIES:

-There were no known variants, although the model below, with yellow rather than orange nacelles and sensor was seen on an auction site but may be a Code 3.
+There were no known variants, although the model below, with yellow rather than orange nacelles and sensor was seen on an auction site but may be a Code 3 or with repro parts.

 There was a cardboard inner liner to protect the heavy model and the box.